hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 ***********************

 -   It's **fast**.
 Productivity is a word that gets tossed around a lot by so-called power users, but the command line can really streamline your computer use, assuming you learn to use it right.
 -   It's **easier to get help**.
 The command line may not be the easiest thing to use, but it makes life a whole lot easier for people trying to help you and for yourself when looking for help, especially over the internet.
 Many times it's as simple as the helper posting a few commands and some instructions and the recipient copying and pasting those commands.
-Anyone who has spent hours listening to someone from tech support say something like, “OK, now click this, then this, then select this menu command” knows how frustrating the GUI alternative can be.
+Anyone who has spent hours listening to someone from tech support say something like, "OK, now click this, then this, then select this menu command" knows how frustrating the GUI alternative can be.
 -   It's nearly **universal**.
 There are hundreds of Linux distros out there, each with a slightly different graphical environment.
 Thankfully, the various distros do have one common element: the command line.
 There are distro-specific commands, but the bulk of commands will work on any Linux system.
 -   It's **powerful**.
 The companies behind those other operating systems try their best to stop a user from accidentally screwing up their computer.
 Doing this involves hiding a lot of the components and tools that could harm a computer away from novices.
 Linux is more of an open book, which is due in part to its prominent use of the command line.

 **************************************************
 General Remarks Regarding Using UNIX/Linux Systems
 **************************************************
 -   **Test before run**.
 Anything written here has to be taken with a grain of salt.
-On another system – be it a different Linux distribution or another UNIXoid operating system – you might find the same command but without the support of some of the options tought here.
+On another system - be it a different Linux distribution or another UNIXoid operating system - you might find the same command but without the support of some of the options tought here.
 It is even possible, that the same option has a different meaning on another system.
-With this in mind always make sure to test your commands (specially the “dangerous” ones which remove or modify files) when switching from one system to the other.
+With this in mind always make sure to test your commands (specially the "dangerous" ones which remove or modify files) when switching from one system to the other.
 -   **The Linux/UNIX environment**.
-The behaviour of many commands is influenced or controlled by the so-called “environment”.
+The behaviour of many commands is influenced or controlled by the so-called "environment".
 This environment is the sum of all your environment variables.
 Some of these environment variables will be shown towards the end of this course.
 -   **UPPERCASE, lowercase**.
-Don’t forget that everything is case-sensitive.
+Don't forget that everything is case-sensitive.
 -   **The Filesystem**.
-Linux filesystems start on top at the root directory (sic!) “/” which hierarchically broadens towards the ground.
-The separator between directories or directories and files in Linux is the slash (“/”).
+Linux filesystems start on top at the root directory (sic!) "/" which hierarchically broadens towards the ground.
+The separator between directories or directories and files in Linux is the slash ("/").

 .. _figure-filesystem: